Sloth3/Size-Matching/README.md

 **Need Python to run script**
-1. Go into "directory" using console
+1. Go into directory of the script using console
 2. run "**$python3 work.py**" to run script